MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 ---

-# Practice data import and exploration on Hadoop MapReduce
+# How to use RevoScaleR with Hadoop

 ## Overview